What is the Alcohol and Substance Alternative Program (ASAP)?

 What are the benefits of civil vs. criminal?

 - Accountable not liable- Does not show up on youth’s record however holds them accountable

 - 100% directly back to the City of Medford

 - Criminal complaint would involve the DA’s diversion & doesn’t go on the Criminal Record

 Will the school be notified when a child gets cited for underage drinking?

 The School Resource Officer (SRO) will get notice of all youth in the community that are cited in violation of the City Nuisance Ordinance.
-The SRO notify school personnel including but not limited to Principal, Guidance and Adjustment Counselors, Nursing Services, and Athletic Director.
+The SRO notifies school personnel including but not limited to the principal, guidance and adjustment counselors, nursing services, and the athletic director.